hhs1995/excel-bulk-sms-notification/README.md

 Use
 ----------------

 1. Upload excel sheet in step - 1 form.
-After scussfull upload columns from first row of excel sheet will be displayed in step-2 form
+After successful upload, columns from first row of excel sheet will be displayed in step-2 form

 2. Sending SMS?Notification
 	a.
 Select the field in phone numbers are present in the excel sheet.